watanabe-j/qfratio/README.md

 ### Distributions

-This functionality concerns evaluation of the (cumulative) distribution function and probability density of
+This functionality concerns evaluation of the (cumulative) distribution function, probability density, and quantiles of
 $\left( \mathbf{x}^T \mathbf{A} \mathbf{x} /  \mathbf{x}^T \mathbf{B} \mathbf{x} \right) ^ p$,
 where
 $\mathbf{x} \sim N_n \left(\boldsymbol{\mu}, \boldsymbol{\Sigma}\right)$.

-These are handled by `pqfr(quantile, A, B, p, ...)` and `dqfr(quantile, A, B, p, ...)`, whose usage mimics that of regular distribution-related functions.
+These are implemented in `pqfr(quantile, A, B, p, ...)`, `dqfr(quantile, A, B, p, ...)`, and `qqfr(probability, A, B, p, ...)`, whose usage mimics that of regular distribution-related functions.

 ``` r
 ## Example parameters